 Anthony graduated from Norfolk Academy in 1986.
 After graduation, Anthony attended and graduated from the University of Richmond with a Bachelor of Arts degree in Economics.
 At the University of Richmond, Anthony was awarded Intermediate Honors and was a proud member of the the Dean’s List.

 After graduating from the University of Richmond, Anthony attended and graduated from The University of Akron School of Law in 1993.
 Upon graduating from law school, Anthony joined his father as a partner at Montagna & Montagna, P.C.

 In his free time, Anthony enjoys travelling, reading, watching and playing sports, and spending time with his family.
-He particularly enjoys spending time with his daughter, Phoebe, who is 17 and attends Norfolk Academy.
+He particularly enjoys spending time with his daughter, Phoebe, who is 18 and attends Hollins University.